joshuaeyu/stablefluids/readme.md

-# OpenGL 3.3 Implementation of Jos Stam's Stable Fluids Demo
+# Real-Time Fluid Simulation following Jos Stam's *Stable Fluids*

 ![Screenshot of stable fluids demo](images/image0.png "Screenshot of stable fluids demo") Jos Stam's original demo was written in C using GLUT for early versions of OpenGL.
 To learn real-time fluid simulation techniques I've ported his demo to OpenGL 3.3 and introduced a few modifications, including: